-Document and Pre-Identified Web Content Translation.
+Document and Web Content Translation.
 Intake forms and important health information are available in various languages at many offices across the agency.
-From September 1, 2009 through July 19, 2010, MDPH Office of Public Health Strategy and Communication coordinated 135 translation projects in 18 languages including: Spanish, Portuguese, Haitian Creole, Vietnamese, Chinese, Khmer, French, English, Russian, Arabic, Albanian, Arabic, Thai, Korean, Somali, Swahili, Amharic, and Romanian, for a total of 353 documents.
+From January 10, 2014 through December 11, 2014, MDPH Communications Office coordinated 44 translation projects in various languages including: Spanish, Portuguese, Haitian Creole, Vietnamese, Chinese, Khmer, French, English, Russian, Arabic, Albanian, Arabic, Thai, Korean, Somali and Swahili.
 Most documents are translated into Spanish, Portuguese, Haitian Creole, Vietnamese and Chinese.

 Interpretation Access.
-Agency wide access to telephonic Interpretation is made available through Qwest Communications, a provider of telephonic interpreter services.
-American Sign Language Interpretation is also available upon request, and in-hospital interpretation is made available by use of staff interpreter, per-diem staff interpreters, and bilingual employees.
+Agency-wide access to telephonic interpretation is made available through CenturyLink, a provider of telephonic interpreter services.
+American Sign Language (ASL) Interpretation is also available upon request, and in-hospital interpretation is made available by use of staff interpreters, per-diem staff interpreters, telephonic interpretation and bilingual employees.

 Integrated Press and Communications Office with Focus on Ethnic Media.
-MDPH Office of Public Health Strategy and Communication serves as the central point of contact for managing translation and interpretation contracts, and providing real-time translation and interpretation of press releases, media advisories and other tools for use during breaking news/public health emergencies.
-Through non-English media outreach efforts, the MDPH Office of Public Health Strategy and Communication has identified the publication in Spanish and Portuguese of 55 unique newspaper articles made possible by our multilingual press releases, 15 television and 31 radio appearances.
-The office also maintains blogs in Spanish and Portuguese and regularly produces podcasts about health in Spanish, Portuguese, French, Haitian Creole, Vietnamese, and Chinese.
+MDPH Communications Office serves as the central point of contact for managing translation and interpretation contracts, and providing real-time translation and interpretation of press releases, media advisories and other tools for use during breaking news/public health emergencies.
+Through non-English media outreach efforts, the MDPH Communications Office has identified television/radio appearances and the publication in Spanish and Portuguese newspaper articles made possible by our multilingual press releases.
+The office also maintains blogs in Spanish and

+Portuguese and has produced podcasts about health in Spanish, Portuguese, French, Haitian Creole, Vietnamese, and Chinese.

 Supportive Training and Quality Improvement Mechanisms.
-MDPH Office of Public Health Strategy and Communication provides the following trainings to internal programs and bureaus with regard to language access:
+MDPH Office of Communications provides the following trainings to internal programs and bureaus with regard to language access:

-- Working with a Medical Interpreter: this training details how to best manage the flow of information and support within a triadic encounter which includes a patient or health consumer; medical interpreter, and a provider. - Telephonic Interpreter Access: this training supports an operational understanding of how to implement a telephone-based interpreter into the medical encounter and covers such content as dual handset phone operation, patient confidentiality, cost codes and reporting use and/or complaints. - Other trainings will be developed, contracted for, and a timely information dissemination plan will occur on an as needed basis.
+- Working with a Medical Interpreter: this training details how to best manage the flow of information and support within a triadic encounter which includes a patient or health consumer; medical interpreter, and a provider. - Telephonic Interpreter Access: this training supports an operational understanding of how to implement a telephone-based interpreter into the medical encounter and covers such content as dual handset phone operation, patient confidentiality, cost codes and reporting use and/or complaints. - Other trainings will be developed, contracted for, and a timely information dissemination plan will occur on and as needed basis.